infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 - Forced ingestion of inedible things, burning, poisoning, smothering, hurting genitals, giving electric shocks.

 ## EMOTIONAL ABUSE
-**Definition**
+**Definition**: According to the Child Welfare Department in the US, Emotional or psychological child abuse is a pattern of behavior that impairs a child's emotional development or sense of self-worth.
+This is commonly seen as

-Repeatedly rejecting the child
+- Repeatedly rejecting the child
 - Using derogatory terms to insult the child
 - Ridiculing, pressurizing  the child
-- Unnecessary Reference to the child’s past and health status of the child’s parents
+- Unnecessary reference to the child’s past and health status of the child’s parents
 - Intimidating the child
 - Imposing developmentally inappropriate expectations
 - Belittling the child about not meeting teacher’s expectations